 officiant, which is granted under the bylaws of

-Religion Act of 1993 and the First Amendment of the United States
+Church and in compliance with the First Amendment of the United States

 takes only a few minutes to become a

 legally ordained minister, and the only cost is a nominal document